-According to the Canadian Wind Energy Association, Canada is the ninth largest producer of wind energy in the world, with installed capacity of 12.8 GW as of December 2018.
-This includes 566 MW of new wind capacity installed in 2018.
-Wind power supplies about six per cent of total demand in Canada.
+Wind generation is expected to account for the majority of the increase above.
+The Canadian Energy Regulator ("CER") predicts an additional 10 GW of wind capacity will be added during the forecast period to 2040.
+This growth trend is already well underway.
+According to the Canadian Wind Energy Association, more wind generation was built in Canada between 2008 and 2018 than any other generating technology.
+Canada is the ninth-largest producer of wind energy in the world, with installed capacity of roughly 13.8 GW as of December 2019.
+Wind power supplies roughly six per cent of the total electricity demand in Canada.